collective/collective.developermanual/source/serving/xmlrpc.rst

 Importing an Image Using WSAPI
 ================================

-In the following example we retreive, from the 'Pictures' folder, an image called 'red-wine-glass.jpg', post it to a folder called 'ministries' and give it the name 'theimage'.
+In the following example we retrieve, from the 'Pictures' folder, an image called 'red-wine-glass.jpg', post it to a folder called 'ministries' and give it the name 'theimage'.

 ::